 Excel VBA Code

-Enable Developer Tab in Excel
+Enable Developer Tab

-Step 1: Go to File.
+- Go to File.

-Step 2: Click on Options.
+- Click on Options.

-#1 – How to Paste VBA Codes in Module?
+#1 – Paste Code in Module

-You can also press the excel shortcut key “ALT + F11” to open the Visual Basic.
+You can also press the excel shortcut keyPress The Excel Shortcut KeyAn Excel shortcut is a technique of performing a manual task in a quicker way.
+“ALT + F11” to open the Visual Basic.

-As you open the visual basic you will see a window like the below.
+As you open the visual basic, you will see a window like the below.

 Go to Insert and click on Module.

-As soon as you click on the module it will be inserted and you can see the Module name and also you will see a white plain board on the right.
+As soon as you click on the module, it will be inserted, and you can see the Module name, and also, you will see a white plain board on the right.

 After pasting the code, you need to execute it.